bennetthub500/personal/_portfolio/AO2_techHackEX1.md

 title: "Tech hack example: using regex to clean and format data"
 ---

-Tech hack example - regex to clean and format data
+A creative tech hack - using regular expressions and spreadsheets to clean and format data for input

 I created a data cleaning and formatting method using regular expressions to accelerate web content setup for customers at a wholesale food marketplace startup.